DILCISBoard/spec-publisher/res/md/common-intro.md

 <a name="figi-dip"></a>
 ![OAIS Entities](figs/fig_1_dip.png "Diagram showing E-ARK specification dependency hierarchy")

 **Figure I:** Diagram showing E-ARK specification dependency hierarchy.
+Note that the image only shows a selection of the published CITS and isn't an exhaustive list.

 ### Overview of the E-ARK Specifications